Retirement Living Hub

 Proactive Steps to Join a Waitlist

 You can proactively take several steps to secure your spot in a retirement community.
 Strategic planning and timely action make a significant difference in how you can get off waitlists.
+This is where my methodical nature truly shone during our two years of research, while Dorothy was still wrestling with the idea of leaving Columbus.

 1. Research Communities Thoroughly: Identify communities that align with your lifestyle, budget, and future needs.
 Visit websites, read reviews, and request brochures.
 Consider factors such as location, amenities, care levels offered, especially for CCRCs, and resident testimonials.
 You can find valuable resources through organizations like AARP Senior Living, which outlines different senior housing types.